emimontesdeoca/emimontesdeoca.github.io/_posts/2020-01-14-ci-dotnet-core-and-travis-ci.md

 # Project

-For the sake of this tutorial, we will be doing a simple Calculator written in .NET Core 3.0.
+For the sake of this tutorial, we will be doing a simple Calculator.
 We will be creating a library, a command line tool and a testing project to test everything.

 This testing project will also be running when we set up the CI, meaning that if in the future we make a change to the code and the tests that we initially created are not passing, we will be getting a notification or we could simply reject the pull request.

 ## Creating the Github repository

 First, we will be creating a Github repository, so reach over to Github and create the repository and the clone it to your local environment.
-I decided to call this new repository "CalculatorCLI-demo".
+I decided to call this new repository `CalculatorCLI-demo`.

 <img align="center" src="https://i.gyazo.com/0657eb2bdeb3c331b9e4585d7deed5ef.png" >